Did you know there’s a strong link between beets and hormone balance?

 As it turns out, studies in both rats and humans show that beets are very effective at reducing oxidative stress and inflammatory markers.

-2. Regulates Blood Sugar and Supports Weight Loss
+2. May Regulate Blood Sugar and Support Weight Loss

 Beets are rich in antioxidants and one of the most important antioxidants in beets happens to be ALA (alpha lipoic acid).